Skip to main content

 Types of Partnerships

-When you're thinking about starting a small business, choosing the right business structure is crucial.
+When you’re thinking about starting a small business, choosing the right business structure is crucial.
 This decision can impact your income tax, the paperwork you need to file, and your level of risk.
 A partnership arises whenever two or more people co-own a business and share in the profits and losses of the business.
-Other business legal structures include sole proprietorships, limited liability companies (LLCs), corporations, and nonprofit corporations.
+Other business legal structures include sole proprietorshipslimited liability companies (LLCs), corporations, and nonprofit corporations.

-In a partnership, each person contributes something to the business.
+In a partnership structure, each person contributes something to the business.
 This can be ideas, money, property, or some combination of these.
 Management rights, profit share, and personal liability will vary.
 These factors depend on which type of partnership the business takes.
 These forms include general partnership, limited partnership, or limited liability partnership (LLP).
 Below are basic summaries of the main types of business partnerships.

-Form your LLC with confidence.
-Our trusted partner LegalZoom has packages starting at $0 + filing fees.
+Need help with business formation?
+Our trusted partner LegalZoom makes it easy—packages start at $0 + state filing fees.

 General Partnerships